sutrolabs/census-docs/basics/developers/gitlink.md

 <figure><img src="../../.gitbook/assets/Screenshot 2023-03-17 at 3.29.10 AM.png" alt="" width="563"><figcaption></figcaption></figure>

-### Working with Branch Protection
+## Working with Branch Protection

 Because GitLink keeps the state of Census and Git synchronized, Census must write to Git on initial setup and when resources are updated.
 This may conflict with certain branches that have branch protection (i.e. `main`).
-To enable GitLink to write to GitHub, you'll need to bypass pull requests and status checks for the protected branch.
+To enable GitLink to write to Git, you'll need to bypass pull/merge requests (and sometimes status checks) for the protected branch.

+### GitHub

 1. Navigate to your GitHub repo's branch protection settings, and click Edit for the branch connected to GitLink.